-In addition to the pandemic and school safety concerns, challenges facing students include the following: economic, housing, and food security concerns; substance misuse - most alarmingly recognized as part of the national opioid crisis; and equity and racial tensions seen across the country.
+In addition to the pandemic and school safety concerns, challenges facing students include the following: economic, housing, and food security concerns and substance misuse - most alarmingly recognized as part of the national opioid crisis.

 The key findings and recommendations listed here are based on a broad scan of current mental health services in Texas schools and will be discussed at length in the body of the report.